Welcome, Guest. Please login or register.

 How can I join AMP's staff?

-We are no longer seeking for fulltime collaborators so it's unlikely someone joins in the near future.
-Nevertheless, we always need offline assistant that can support reliable information, new modules and corrections (the same way as XLat and Ijon Tichy already kindly do it).
+We are not seeking fulltime collaborators so it's unlikely someone joins in the near future.
+Nevertheless, we always need offline assistant that can support reliable information, new modules and corrections (the same way as XLat, Ijon Tichy (and so many others) already kindly do it).
 Just send your application to Crown.

 How can I register to the AMP's mailing list?